shwballl/shwballl/README.md

 - 👋 Hi, I’m @shwballl
-- 👀 I’m interested in WebDeveloppment, Sofware Engeneering
+- 👀 I’m interested in Sofware Engeneering
-- 🌱 I’m currently learn FrontEnd and C++
+- 🌱 I’m currently learn C++ and some Computer Science

 <!---
 shwballl/shwballl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.